 The impairment ranges have been shown to adequately distinguish between normal participants and patients with cognitive impairment.
 The appropriate normative reference group for interpretation will depend on the reason for the evaluation and on the examinee's age and level of education.

 TICS results are reported using a qualitative impairment range and T scores.

 The TICS Total score can be interpreted by means of four qualitative impairment ranges: Unimpaired, Ambiguous, Mildly Impaired, and Moderately to Severely Impaired (based on the results from six nondemented and six cognitively impaired elderly groups representing diverse race/ethnicity).

 - For individuals ages 60-89 years with at least 12 years of education, TICS T scores are provided based on the results from a normative sample of 6,338 participants.

-- For individuals ages 65 years or younger with less than 12 years of education (based on the results from a sample of 388 participants), T scores may be obtained through a process of equating TICS and MMSE Total scores.
+- For individuals ages 65 years or older with less than 12 years of education (based on the results from a sample of 388 participants), T scores may be obtained through a process of equating TICS and MMSE Total scores.